Skip to content

 All places are offered subject to satisfactory occupational health screening.
 This will involve completing an online occupational health questionnaire and attendance if required at a medical appointment.

-Students on health care programmes must be able to meet the Health and Care Professions Council Standards of Proficiency (2013).
+Students on social work programmes must be able to meet Social Work England standard regarding health and wellbeing.
 Occupational health screening and assessment will consider the students’ health and wellbeing and their fitness to study and practice.
 Progress on the course is dependent on your continued fitness.

 This screening process complies with Public Health England requirements for the protection of the public and students and staff working in health and social care.